wavefrontHQ/help/events_intro.md

-Wavefront events as originate from several different sources.
+Events originate from several different sources.
 Some events are generated when you perform actions in Wavefront.
 For example, when you edit or snooze an alert, the source is **System**.
 When an alert fires or resolves, the source is **System/Alert**.
 You can manually add events to identify user actions, such as code pushes, that occur outside Wavefront but that affect metrics within Wavefront.
 The source of such events is **User**.

-When an event occurs in Wavefront, such as a firing alert or the start of a maintenance window, an icon associated with the alert displays on the X-axis of a chart.
+When an event occurs in Wavefront, such as a firing alert, an icon associated with the alert displays on the X-axis of a chart.
 If a single event occurs in a given time interval, the event icon displays as a dot.
 The color of an event icon is associated with the severity: